SciApps/SCIXMLSerialization/README.md

 # SCIXMLSerialization
-Converting XML documents to and from Trees of NSDictionary and NSArray.
+Converting XML documents to and from trees of NSDictionary and NSArray.

-The interface tends to be similar to apple's own NSJSONSerialization  API.
+The interface tends to be similar to apple's own `NSJSONSerialization` API.

-Currently in alpa stage.
+Currently in alpha stage.